holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 This guide will take you through the process of either

-- Automatically converting Panel applications into a Pyodide/PyScript based application,
+- Automatically converting Panel applications into a Pyodide/PyScript based application
-- Manually installing Panel in the browser and using it to render components or
+- Manually installing Panel in the browser and using it to render components.
 - Embedding Panel in your Sphinx documentation.

 ## Converting Panel applications